Withdrawing from courses

 During the open registration period, you will have the opportunity to add and drop courses with no consequences.
 Once this week long period has closed, you will not have the ability to make changes to your enrollment.

 You can withdraw from a course you have already begun to avoid receiving a failing grade if you know you are unable to complete the course.
-If you withdraw from the course by the 4th week of class, the course will be assigned a “W” grade on your transcript.
-After the 4th week of class, you will receive a "F" grade.
+If you withdraw from the course by the fourth week of class, the course will be assigned a “W” grade on your transcript.
+After the fourth week of class, you will receive a "F" grade.

 There are several types of withdrawals, depending on the circumstances.